Skip to main content

 Rhodopsin-like receptors and pumps

-These proteins are involved in cell signaling and are the target of most pharmaceutic drugs.
+These proteins are involved in cell signaling and are the target of most pharmaceutical drugs.
 G protein-coupled receptors (GPCRs) are incredibly important, and we will discuss them extensively in the capstone chapter (28.2: At the cell membrane- receptors and receptor enzymes) for Vol 1.

 GPCRs are cell receptors that span the membrane seven times in a serpentine fashion.
 They bind ligands (neurotransmitters, hormones, etc.) in the extracellular or internal membrane domains (the latter for hydrophobic ligands) and, through propagated conformational changes, alter the cytoplasmic domain where they functionally interact with a heterotrimeric G protein.